Anberlin: Return to Tooth & Nail, Lowborn and breakup (2014)

-Reunions, Equal Vision signing and Vega (2018–present)
+Reunions, Equal Vision signing and Vega (2018–2022)

 On October 18, 2018, the band announced that they would reunite for one show on December 14 at the Yuengling Center in Tampa, Florida, as part of Underoath's Erase Me Tour.
 They subsequently announced their first comeback show would be the 13th, a "secret show" at The Orpheum in Tampa.
 The band implied at these shows that they were coming back full time, as reflected in their social media saying they've been back from 2018 to present.
 In March 2019, it was announced that the band would perform a series of headlining shows across Australia in May 2019.
 This expanded to an announcement of a 22-stop U.S. tour the following month.
 Young stated the band had no plans for a full comeback after the reunion shows.
 However, Christian revealed in May 2020 that they had reversed course and were in the process of recording new music.

 On September 2, 2021, the band released their first new song in over seven years, "Two Graves" on their Youtube channel, and began touring two days later to promote the song.

 Anberlin released an EP, Silverline, on July 29, 2022, via Equal Vision Records, with whom they signed earlier in the month.
 Mixed by Jeremy SH Griffith and Mastered by Jonathan Berlin at The Loft Studio LA.